North Cascade Hiking Adventure

 - Ear plugs, if you are a sensitive sleeper

-- Gaiters (protection for your boots and pants from mud, wet, and dust) — recommended
+- Gaiters (protection for your boots and pants from mud, wetness, and dust) — recommended

 - Comfortable tennis shoes (it’s good to have a change of shoes for off-trail activities)

-- Light long-sleeved loose shirt for hiking (protection from sun, insects)
+- Light long-sleeved loose shirt for hiking (protection from sun and insects)

 - A change of long/short-sleeved t-shirts as a base layer for hiking (preferably a quick-dry fabric, not cotton)